 You will need to nominate a local Pharmacy that you wish the prescription to be sent to as you will not be able to collect any prescriptions from the surgery.
 You can do this by either:

-- Update your record online using the Patient Access app (link at top of this page.
+- Update your record online using the NHS app (link at top of this page.

 - E mail Reception and ask them to update your record with your nominated pharmacy.